mauriciosoares/pin.js/README.md

 ## Gotchas

 Pin.js will create a fake element to display on the same position of the element whenever it is pinned.
-Some properties will be cloned like `width` `height` `float` `position` and `display`.
+Some properties will be cloned like `width`, `height`, `float`, `position` and `display`.

-If the parent element doesn't have any position (`static`), when the pinned element touches the bottom it'll automatically be set to `relative`.
+If the parent element doesn't have any position (`static`) when the pinned element touches the bottom it'll automatically be set to `relative`.

 ## Browser Support